-7 No. Invenergy Transmission and its affiliates have significant experience as A. 8 described above in obtaining financing for large infrastructure projects like the Project and have 9 the resources and network to finance this Project.

-Q. Is it typical for energy projects using project finance to obtain full financing prior to obtaining the necessary permits and other regulatory approvals?

-12 No. In my experience project lenders require the necessary permits and A. 13 approvals as a condition to funding a project loan.
-Project-based equity investors typically 14 have the same requirement.
-While I am aware of certain transactions in which debt and equity 15 investors have made commitments conditioned on obtaining remaining permits and approvals, 16 this model is not preferable for projects such as the Project.
-First, banks and other lending 17 institutions will not make conditional commitments until they have a high degree of certainty 18 that the Project will actually be approved by the applicable regulatory agencies.
-Second, the time 19 horizon of the Project is such that construction will not begin for at least three years after obtaining 20 necessary state approvals.
-Conditional commitments to project finance are made where there is a 21 much shorter period of time anticipated between the commitment being made and the anticipated 22 date of the event that will trigger the release of the funds.
-Third, lenders typically charge a 23 commitment fee on future loan commitments, which can be quite costly to the Project.
+- 7 A. No. Invenergy Transmission and its affiliates have significant experience as - 8 described above in obtaining financing for large infrastructure projects like the Project and have - 9 the resources and network to finance this Project. - Q. Is it typical for energy projects using project finance to obtain full financing - prior to obtaining the necessary permits and other regulatory approvals? - 12 No. In my experience project lenders require the necessary permits and Α. - 13 approvals as a condition to funding a project loan.
+Project-based equity investors typically - 14 have the same requirement.
+While I am aware of certain transactions in which debt and equity - 15 investors have made commitments conditioned on obtaining remaining permits and approvals, - 16 this model is not preferable for projects such as the Project.
+First, banks and other lending - 17 institutions will not make conditional commitments until they have a high degree of certainty - 18 that the Project will actually be approved by the applicable regulatory agencies.
+Second, the time - 19 horizon of Phase I of the Project is such that full construction will not begin until 2024 at the - 20 earliestfor at least three years after obtaining necessary state approvals.
+Conditional commitments - 21 to project finance are made where there is a much shorter period of time anticipated between the - 22 commitment being made and the anticipated date of the event that will trigger the release of the - 23 funds.
+Third, lenders typically charge a commitment fee on future loan commitments, which can be quite costly to the Project.
 In summary, debt providers would not make such a long-term commitment to finance the Project before key regulatory approvals are in place.

-3 Q. What conditions may project lenders require before they advance the money 4 to build the Project?
+Q. What conditions may project lenders require before they advance the money to build the Project?

-5 In my experience, lenders only will advance money once certain conditions have Α. 6 been met.
-Those conditions may include (a) having all necessary permits, (b) having procured any 7 remaining financial commitments beyond lenders' funding to complete construction, and (c) having 8 a high degree of certainty on budget and timeline.
-While this due diligence creates an additional 9 administrative burden for the transmission developer, it ensures that projects proceed prudently.
-10 Construction lenders will not release funds to begin construction unless Grain Belt Express 11 demonstrates that it has commitments for sufficient financing to construct the entire Phase of the 12 Project.
-Lenders will not take the risk that additional necessary financing cannot be obtained, 13 resulting in an incomplete project with limited collateral value.
-Therefore, in the CCN Order, the 14 Commission placed a condition on Grain Belt Express' CCN that Grain Belt Express will not install 15 transmission structures associated with each respective Phase of the Project on easement property 16 in Missouri until it has obtained adequate funding to complete each respective Phase of the Project.3 In light of Grain Belt Express' request that it be permitted to construct the Project in 17 18 phases, Grain Belt Express is requesting an amendment to this condition, as discussed in greater 19 detail in Kevin Chandler's testimony.
+In my experience, lenders only will advance money once certain conditions have Α. been met.
+Those conditions may include (a) having all necessary permits, (b) having procured any remaining financial commitments beyond lenders' funding to complete construction, and (c) having a high degree of certainty on budget and timeline.
+While this due diligence creates an additional administrative burden for the transmission developer, it ensures that projects proceed prudently.
+Construction lenders will not release funds to begin construction unless Grain Belt Express demonstrates that it has commitments for sufficient financing to construct the entire Phase of the Project.
+Lenders will not take the risk that additional necessary financing cannot be obtained, resulting in an incomplete project with limited collateral value.
+Therefore, in the CCN Order, the Commission placed a condition on Grain Belt Express' CCN that Grain Belt Express will not install transmission structures associated with each respective Phase of the Project on easement property in Missouri until it has obtained adequate funding to complete each respective Phase of the Project.3 In light of Grain Belt Express' request that it be permitted to construct the Project in phases, Grain Belt Express is requesting an amendment to this condition, as discussed in greater detail in Kevin Chandler's testimony.